CarmeTeam/Carme-Docu/InstallDoc/README.md

 Carme-demo is easy to install.
 Once your cluster  or your single device is set with the [system requirements](#system-requirements), you are ready to go.

+**Windows users:**
-**Windows users** require WSL, refer to:  [How to install WSL in a Windows device](#how-to-install-wsl-in-a-windows-device).
+- Require WSL, refer to:  [How to install WSL in a Windows device](#how-to-install-wsl-in-a-windows-device).
 Once installed, you can proceed with the steps given here.

-If you already have WSL, but you don't want to use it to test Carme-demo, then you can create a test environment that can be easily removed.
+- if you already have WSL, but you don't want to use it to test Carme-demo, then you can create a test environment that can be easily removed.
 Refer to: [How to install Carme-demo in a Windows device considering a WSL test environment](#how-to-install-carme-demo-in-a-windows-device-considering-a-wsl-test-environment).

 #### Step 1: Clone the repo

-The repo must be in the `/opt/Carme` directory (root user is required):
+As root user, in the terminal type (in clusters use the head-node):

 ```
 git clone -b demo-0.9.9 --single-branch https://github.com/CarmeTeam/Carme.git /opt/Carme
 ```

-**Note:** You are cloning the demo branch.
+**Note:** The repo must be cloned to the `/opt/Carme` directory.

 #### Step 2: Create the config file